-M84374-P63093-Z651 THE MACERICH COMPANY Proxy Solicited on Behalf of the Board of Directors of the Company for the Annual Meeting to be held on May 28, 2015 The undersigned stockholder(s) of The Macerich Company, a Maryland corporation (the "Company"), hereby appoint(s) Thomas E. O'Hern and Thomas J. Leanse, and each of them, as Proxies for the undersigned, each with full power of substitution, to attend the Annual Meeting of Stockholders of the Company to be held at The Fairmont Miramar Hotel, 101 Wilshire Blvd., Santa Monica, California on May 28, 2015 at 10:00 a.m. local time, and at any postponement(s) or adjournment(s) thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and otherwise to represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
+Proxy Solicited on Behalf of the Board of Directors of the Company for the Annual Meeting to be held on [], 2015

+The undersigned stockholder(s) of The Macerich Company, a Maryland corporation (the "Company"), hereby appoint(s) Thomas E. O'Hern and Thomas J. Leanse, and each of them, as Proxies for the undersigned, each with full power of substitution, to attend the Annual Meeting of Stockholders of the Company to be held at [] on [], 2015 at [] local time, and at any postponement(s) or adjournment(s) thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and otherwise to represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
 The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and the accompanying Proxy Statement, the terms of each of which are incorporated herein by reference, and revokes any Proxy heretofore given with respect to such meeting or any postponement(s) or adjournment(s) thereof.

 The votes entitled to be cast by the undersigned will be cast as instructed on the reverse side hereof.
 If this Proxy is executed but no instruction is given, the votes entitled to be cast by the undersigned will be cast "FOR" each of the nominees for director in Proposal 1 and "FOR" Proposals 2 and 3, each as described in the Proxy Statement.
 The votes entitled to be cast by the undersigned will be cast in the discretion of the Proxy holder on any other matter that may properly come before the Annual Meeting or any postponement(s) or adjournment(s) thereof.
-Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

 Continued and to be signed on reverse side